UNIST-LOFT/SimAPR/README_detailed.md

 * `search-<tool>-ablation.py` is for running SimAPR with each tool and ablation study for RQ 3 in our paper.

 ### To run SimAPR
-Before run SimAPR, you should generate patch space with modified APR tools.
+Before run SimAPR, you should generate patch space with our APR tools.

 #### Patch generation
 To run SimAPR, first run `<tool>.py` to generate patch space: